The Top Five Reasons To Eat Pomegranates Now

 5. Pomegranates may help in reducing joint pain associated with rheumatoid arthritis (iii).

 Not only can nutrient-packed pomegranate seeds help keep your hunger at bay and boost your health, they're delicious!
 When you eat foods that taste good, you're more likely to be satisfied and stop eating when you are full.
-My favorite way to eat pomegranate seeds is to throw them in salads.
-I'm sharing a yummy salad recipe adapted from Oh She Glows, so that you can try it too:
+One of my favorite ways to enjoy pomegranate seeds is tossed into a fresh salad—they add the perfect burst of flavor and color.
+I’m sharing a delicious salad recipe (adapted from Oh She Glows) so you can try it too:

 Ingredients: